toshi0607/Go-FAQ-Japanese-Edition/original.md

 [structural typing](https://en.wikipedia.org/wiki/Structural_type_system) that
 promotes separation of concerns and improves code re-use, and makes it easier to build on patterns that emerge as the code develops.
-The semantics of interfaces is one of the main reasons for Go's nimble, lightweight feel.
+The semantics of interfaces is one of the main reasons for Go’s nimble, lightweight feel.

 See the [question on type inheritance](#inheritance) for more detail.